cloudsimplus/cloudsimplus/README.md

 It also includes:

-- functional/integration tests using JUnit in order to test how a set of classes works together and even overall simulation scenarios
+- functional/integration tests using JUnit to test how a set of classes works together and even overall simulation scenarios
 - continuous integration using [Travis](http://travis-ci.org) services (see the badge at the top of this file)
 - inclusion of Maven Coverage Plugin to starting tracking the percentage of code that is being coverage by unit tests
 - inclusion of public code coverage report using [Coveralls](http://coveralls.io) services (see the badge at the top of this file).
 The code coverage raised from 20% to [![Coverage Status](https://coveralls.io/repos/github/manoelcampos/cloudsim/badge.svg?branch=cloudsim-4)](https://coveralls.io/github/manoelcampos/cloudsim?branch=cloudsim-4)